 FITTING & WELDING

 Engineering is an exciting and diverse industry.
-We’ve only looked at two engineering streams here, but the options and career prospects are really limitless.
-So, if you’re leaning towards an engineering apprenticeship, get out there, talk to your teachers, parents or perhaps another apprentice you may know to see which path you may like to follow and just how exciting engineering can be.
+Didn’t take to these career options?
+Don’t sweat it!
+We’ve only looked at two engineering streams, the options and career prospects are limitless.
+If you’re leaning towards an engineering apprenticeship, get out there, talk to your teachers, parents or perhaps another apprentice you may and discover how exciting engineering can be.